the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 Anyone who raises bugs, related issues or fixes them are listed as contributors in the Contributors table with  🐛 (`bug`) emoji.

 The contributor's file will be updated for the contributors with a similar statement as below after the `contributor's detail`:

+* Personal highlights:
-> * Pathways of contributions: `Contributor's Name` has fixed typos and made other contributions `other details like identified sections of the book that are unclear`.
+> I have fixed typos and made other contributions `other details like identified sections of the book that are unclear`.

 #### Reviewing chapters and other pull requests